Rajesh295-dev/Team-Profile-Generator/README.md

 # Team Profile Generator

 ### Description
 This is a node.js command line application which takes the prompt inputs and generates an HTML file.
 This application has builted up with an node.js and inquirer packages as a back end.
-This app will run in the browser and feature dynamically with updated [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), and [Node.js](https://nodejs.org/en/).
+This app will feature dynamically with updated [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), [javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), and [Node.js](https://nodejs.org/en/).
 ## Feature List:
 - Node.js - Used for package managment and to execute JavaScript code to build command line tool for server-side scripting.